Makuo12/Freenove-esp32-rust/src/02_installations.md

 ## RISC-V and Xtensa Targets

-The esp32 ism mostly based up of 2 chip architectures RISC-V and Xtensa.
-The RISC-V are usually single chip architectures while the Xtensa is dual core.
+The esp32 is primarily made up of two chip architectures: RISC-V and Xtensa.
+RISC-V is typically a single-chip architecture, whereas the Xtensa is dual-core.
-When setuping up a working environment with my esp32 in rust I usually just like using the espup tool kit as it simplifies installing and maintaining the components required to develop Rust applications for the Xtensa and RISC-V architectures.
+When setting up a working environment with my esp32 in rust, I normally just use the espup tool kit because it makes it easier to install and maintain the components needed to develop Rust applications for the Xtensa and RISC-V architecture.

 ### 1. Install `espup`